thinkphp/computer-science-in-python/README.md

-# Computer Science in Python language.
+# Computer Science in Python3 language.